HappyY19/CxKnowlegeRepo/README.md

 1. The developers that using CxSAST mostly do not have adequate application security knowledge.
 2. The general recommendations does not provide details about how to fix a vulnerability found by CxSAST.
 Although the logic is inside the CxQL queries.
 There is a gap between the recommendations and the logic of CxQL queries.

-## The main logic of CxSAST to find a vulnerability is follow this pattern:
+## The main logic of CxSAST to find a vulnerability is this pattern:
 input -> sanitizer -> output

 If a sanitizer is found from the data flow, this data flow is considered secure.
 Otherwise it's considered vulnerable.